BOARD CHARTER

 A copy of this Charter shall be uploaded on the Company's website in line with the Recommendation of the Malaysian Code on Corporate Governance.

-This revised Board Charter is reviewed and approved by the Board of Directors on 28 February 2023.
+This revised Board Charter is reviewed and approved by the Board of Directors on 29 May 2024.